Kishotta/Laravel-Multi-Tenancy/README.md

 ### Contractor Specific Page

-`Contractor` tenants have a `/roster`route exposed that currently `dd`s the contractor who's data we would like to access.
-You should be able to view dumped data at `/roster` since the first `TenantUser` is associated with a contractor.
+`Contractor` tenants have a `/roster` route exposed that shows the contractor's name and a label.
+You should be able to view page at `/roster` since the first `TenantUser` is associated with a contractor.
 You can also visit `/contractor-slug/roster` to view the "roster pages" of other contractors.
 Note that attepmting to visit the roster page with an `Operator` tenant slug results in a 404.

 ### Operator Sepcific PAge

-`Operator` tenants have a `/config` route exposed that behaves identically to the contractor `/roster` page, but `dd`ing the operator object instead.
+`Operator` tenants have a `/config` route exposed that behaves identically to the contractor `/roster` page.
 You can visit `/login/2` to switch to the second `TenantUser`, which should be associated with an operator, to view this page.

 ## How It Works